-Gentle to moderate malt sweetness, with a light to heavy caramel character and a medium to dry finish.
+Gentle to moderate malt sweetness, with a light to heavy caramel character, and a medium to dry finish.
 Malt may also have a nutty, toasted, biscuity, toffee, or light chocolate character.
 Medium to medium-low bitterness.
-Malt-hop balance ranges from even to malt-focused; hop flavor low to none (floral or earthy qualities).
-Low to moderate fruity esters can be present.
+Malt-hop balance ranges from even to malt-focused.
+Low floral or earthy hop flavor optional.
+Low to moderate fruity esters optional.

 Medium-light to medium body.
 Medium to medium-high carbonation.

-Brown ale has a long history in Great Britain, although several different types of products used that name at various times.
-Modern brown ale is a 20th century creation as a bottled product; it is not the same as historical products of the same name.
+Brown ale has a long history in Great Britain, although different products used that name at various times.
+Modern brown ale is a 20th century creation; it is not the same as historical products with the same name.
 A wide range of gravities were brewed, but modern brown ales are generally of the stronger (by current UK standards) interpretation.
-This style is based on the modern stronger British brown ales, not historical versions or the sweeter London Brown Ale.
-Predominately but not exclusively a bottled product currently.
+This style is based on the modern stronger British brown ales, not historical versions or the sweeter London Brown Ale described in the Historical Beer category.
+Predominantly but not exclusively a bottled product currently.

 British mild ale or pale ale malt base with caramel malts.
 May also have small amounts darker malts (e.g., chocolate) to provide color and the nutty character.
 English hop varieties are most authentic.

 More malty balance than British Bitters, with more malt flavors from darker grains.
 Stronger than a Dark Mild.
 Less roast than an English Porter.
 Stronger and much less sweet than London Brown Ale.